spectalizer/Sugikey/README.md

 * Produces visual output with [Matplotlib](https://matplotlib.org/).
 * Limitation: the created diagrams are not interactive, i.e. the arrows cannot be moved.
 Interactive Sankey diagrams can be created with a variety of other tools, including [d3-Sankey](https://github.com/d3/d3-sankey).

+Have a look at the [documentation](https://spectalizer.github.io/Sugikey/) for more information.

 ## Visuals
 ![image info](docs/imgs/balanced_with_cross_edge.svg)